HKtrill/ai-business-coach/README.md

 ---

 ## Synopsis
-AI Business Coach is a bespoke web application providing business analysts and owners with actionable insights and AI-assisted guidance.
-Users interact with a specialized AI chatbot trained on an open-source Telco dataset to analyze customer churn, retention, and growth strategies using PyTorch.
+AI Business Coach is a bespoke web app offering business analysts and owners actionable insights with AI-assisted guidance.
+Users interact with a specialized AI chatbot, trained on an open-source Telco dataset, to analyze customer churn, retention, and growth strategies using PyTorch.
 This project showcases full-stack development and data science skills for portfolio purposes and is not affiliated with any telecommunications company.
 ---

 ## Clone or Download